TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Team Contract Specification.md

 - **Expectation:** The team will:
   - Address conflicts promptly through open dialogue.
-  - Use the following approaches to resolve issues:
+  - Use the following approach to resolve issues:
     1. Discuss the issue privately between involved parties.
     2. If unresolved, bring the issue to the team for discussion.
     3. Seek input from the instructor if necessary.
-    4. Team members will participate in a closest to the pin challenge with one shot on Hole 3 at Golden Eagle Golf Course.
+    4. Team members will participate in a closest to the pin challenge with one shot on Hole 3 at Golden Eagle Golf Course with the winner determining the                final decision.

 ### **7. Deadlines**